 Caring for a down duvet can seem like a lot of maintenance if you haven’t owned one before, but with a few simple tips and tricks, keeping your comforter clean is actually pretty easy.

-Before you chuck your expensive down duvet into the washer, check the care instructions on the tag.
+Before you chuck your expensive down duvet into the washer and dryer, check the care instructions on the tag.
 Some duvets require dry cleaning, but feather duvets can often be washed as long as you pay attention and don’t let them stay wet too long.
-If you live in a more humid environment, you may want to consider dry cleaning your duvet to avoid mildew forming.
+If you live in a more humid environment, you may want to consider taking your duvet to the dry cleaner to avoid mildew.

 1. Use a duvet cover to cut down on dirt.

 Keeping your down duvet insert inside of a cover can prevent most of the everyday wear and tear that your sheets, blankets, and pillows collect overnight.
-You should wash your duvet cover pretty frequently, about as often as you wash your sheets, but you can stretch out time between washing your insert to once every three to four months.
+You should wash your duvet cover pretty frequently, about as often as you wash your sheets, but you can stretch out time between washing your insert to once every three to four months, especially if you spot clean.

 2. Make sure your washing machine can handle your duvet.

 Down duvets, especially queen and king size, can get pretty heavy once they’re waterlogged.
 Make sure your washing machine is big enough to handle your duvet by checking that it can move freely around the drum.
+This might be tough in a front loading washer and easier in a top loader.
 Even if it’s a little snug, as long as it isn’t packed into the drum you should be able to get enough water flow to effectively clean the duvet.

 3. Crank up that spin cycle.